The runtime architecture, in one line:

 The compiled SQL runs on the underlying engine.
 Colrows does not store query results or move data; the warehouse remains the single source of truth.

 Every query produces a point-in-time reproducible audit trail - the graph version, identity context, resolved entities, proven join paths, and the exact compiled SQL.
 Historical queries can be re-run with the definitions that were in force at that moment, which is what makes Colrows safe in regulated environments where audits arrive months after the query.
+The runtime is callable from the SQL editor, the REST API, and the HTTP API.

 -